DaveMBush/davembush.github.io/source/_posts/An-Angular-Application-Architecture-That-Works.md

 What is slightly different from the style guide is that a separate directory is created for dialogs and routes as these will be where my top-level components will live.
 Within a route or a dialog, everything that route or dialog needs should live under it.
 In the case where a class is needed by multiple routes or dialogs, these files live under shared.

-The same apllies to Angular forms.
-A separate directory is created that houses form level components and the corresponding but separate NgRx store slice.
-To keep with the principals of single responsibility, the form and its store only handle the state of the form fields.
-The

 As a guiding principle, you should think of each route as a stand-alone application with its own module.
 It should be able to run on its own using the classes, functions, etc from either its directory and sub-directories or the classes, functions, etc in the shared directory.

 This leads us to Lazy Loading